germede/djlokal/README.md

     - Add firestore rules
   ***
   - Assignment 7C-4:
-    - Implement Venue model
+    - Implementation of Venue Model
-    - Implement Venue CRUD operations
+    - Implementation of Venue CRUD operations
+    - Implementation of Venue validation
+    - Implementation of Event Model
+    - Implementation of Event CRUD operations
+    - Implementation of Event validation
-    - Implement Event model
+    - Implementation of Event calendar
+    - Implementation of pagination for venues, events and feedbacks
+    - Implementation of test data for venues, events and feedbacks
+    - Implementation of firestore rules for venues, events and feedbacks
 - @[gmedina-de](https://github.com/gmedina-de)
   - Assignment 7B:
     - Submit some developer issues regarding README.md